-As a Sales Professional, I hate it when prospects delay the decision making process.
+As a Sales Professional, I hate it when prospects delay the decision-making process.
 Honestly, I want them to make a decision promptly so I can make a sale & reach my quota.
-But sometimes, I have learnt that giving them some space to make the right decision turns out to be a positive thing.
+But sometimes, I have learned that giving them some space to make the right decision turns out to be a positive thing.
 There is a big difference in just making a sale vs building a strong relationship.

 The same applies to your Salary Negotiation.
 If you are under pressure, request permission to take a moment.
 Then go back to them with your request.

 One effective strategy that I have used is the following.

 Usually, the HR representative will call you and tell you that they want to extend an offer.
 They will state a number that they think is fair for you.

 You are excited but you are also afraid that you might get a low-ball offer.
 There is a level of adrenaline rush mixed with nervous tension at this point.
 I recommend that you reconnect at a later time to have a lengthier discussion.
 Ask their permission to schedule a phone call at another time to talk more.
 During that break time, you are able to gain a better perspective.
 You can then go back calm and relaxed with your counter-offer.